 Hence, to achieve the loose coupling between service consumer and the provider, the EBS takes the role of mediator.
-Routing rules can be definitionally specified to direct the EBS regarding how to delegate the request to the right service provider as well as to the right application instance.
-Situations might also occur in which the services that invoke the EBS might have knowledge of whom the requests need to be delegated to.
-In this scenario, the services might supply the information in the EBM prior to invoking the EBS.
+Routing rules can be definitionally specified to direct the EBS regarding how to delegate the request to the right service provider and to the right application instance.
+Situations might also occur in which the services that invoke the EBS might have knowledge of whom the requests must be delegated to.
+In this scenario, the services might supply the information in the EBM before invoking the EBS.

 For example, you may have two billing system implementations-one dedicated to customers who reside in Northern America and the second dedicated to the customers residing in other parts of the world.
-The EBS evaluates this rule and deciphers the actual implementation that should be used for processing a specific message.
+The EBS evaluates this rule and deciphers the actual implementation that is necessary for processing a specific message.
 Using this approach, the clients and service requesters are totally unaware of the actual implementers.
 Similarly, the underlying service implementers are oblivious to the client applications that made the request.

-Note that while the architecture allows for an entire message (containing all instances) to be sent to one service provider as opposed to another, it does not allow for a subset of the instances present in a message to go to one provider and the remaining instances to go to another provider.
+While the architecture allows for an entire message (containing all instances) to be sent to one service provider as opposed to another, it does not allow for a subset of the instances present in a message to go to one provider and the remaining instances to go to another provider.